CasonHarrison/Custom-Unity-Lighting-Shader/README.md

 # Custom-Unity-Lighting-Shader
 This is my custom unity standard lighting shader project.
-From start to finish I create the unity standard lighting shaders from scratch.
+From start to finish I create the unity standard lighting shaders from scratch following catlikecoding's tutorials.
 There are a total of 10 scenes, each of which showcases a different feature implementation which I will briefly describe.

 ## Scenes and Features
 ### Part 1 Scene